solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

     ) -> Result<()>
 ```

-The `ReplicaAccountInfReplicaTransactionInfoVersionsoVersions` struct
+The `ReplicaTransactionInfoVersionsoVersions` struct
-contains the information about a transaction streamed.
+contains the information about a streamed transaction.
 It wraps `ReplicaTransactionInfo`

 ```
 pub struct ReplicaTransactionInfo<'a> {